mr-eggleton/web-lit-core/_articles/03-make-friends-with-your-browser.md

 :::

-* Facilitator asks learners: how does what you learned today change how you think about web searches, and search results?
+How does what you learned today change how you think about web searches, and search results?

 ::: notes